-The National Network of Hospital-Based Violence Intervention Programs Steering Committee consists of a representative from each of the NNHVIP Core Member Programs.
+The National Network of Hospital-Based Violence Intervention Programs Advisory Board consists of a representative from each of the NNHVIP Core Member Programs.
 Click on a name below to learn more about our leadership.

 Carnell Cooper, MD – Violence Intervention Program (Baltimore, MD)

 Ted Corbin, MD, MPP – Healing Hurt People (Philadelphia, PA)